Every South America backpacking route should include Colombia, and some people even say Colombia is the real heart of Latin America.

 Backpacking Colombia

-In this Colombia backpacking guide we’ve looked at some travel basics you’ll need before embarking on your trip.
+In this Colombia backpacking guide, we’ve looked at some travel basics you’ll need before embarking on your trip and what to expect.

 Also, remember to check out this list of Colombia travel guides for more tips, tricks, and ideas on where to go in this amazing country.